 6. This Has to Stop!

-If you’re not already a little worried, then imagine a hacker being able to abruptly engage the breaks of your vehicle while you’re in motion?
+If you’re not already a little worried, then imagine a hacker being able to abruptly engage the brakes of your vehicle while you’re in motion?

 This is where things begin to get really dangerous.
 Having the ability to track a vehicle on the move and then suddenly engage the braking system is quite terrifying.